 This topic describes basic concepts behind the creation of dSources from DB2 instances.

-Database Level Operation
+Instance Level Operation

 A single standby instance can contain data from multiple source databases.

-During the linking process, you can optionally set up an HADR connection between the original source databases and copies on the Standby instance.
+During the linking process, you can optionally setup an HADR connection between the original source databases and copies on the Standby instance.
 By doing this the Standby instance will always keep its databases in sync with the source databases using HADR for log shipping.
 It is important to note that a single Standby instance (dSource) can contain multiple databases from multiple different servers and instances as long as each database has a unique name.

 Virtual Instance (VDB) Provisioning